eigenfoo-forks/pymc3/docs/source/developer_guide.rst

 use it in the model to build the model log-likelihood function.
 Random number generation is great to have, but sometimes there might not be efficient random number generator for some densities.
-Since a function is all you need, you can wrap almost any thenao function into a distribution using ``pm.DensityDist`` https://docs.pymc.io/Probability\_Distributions.html#custom-distributions
+Since a function is all you need, you can wrap almost any Theano function into a distribution using ``pm.DensityDist`` https://docs.pymc.io/Probability\_Distributions.html#custom-distributions

-Thus, distributions that are defined in the ``distributions`` submodule (e.g. look at ``pm.Normal`` in ``pymc3.distributions.continuous``), each describes a *family* of probabilistic distribution (no different from distribution in other PPL library).
-Once it is initialised within a model context, it contains properties that are related to the random variable (*e.g.* mean/expectation).
+Thus, distributions that are defined in the ``distributions`` submodule (e.g. ``pm.Normal`` in ``pymc3.distributions.continuous``) each describe a *family* of probabilistic distribution.
+Once it is initialised within a model context, it contains properties that are related to the random variable (e.g. mean/expectation).
 Note that if the parameters are constants, these properties could be the same as the distribution properties.

 Reflection
 ~~~~~~~~~~

-How tensor/value semantics for probability distributions is enabled in pymc3:
+How tensor/value semantics for probability distributions is enabled in PyMC3:

 In PyMC3, we treat ``x = Normal('x', 0, 1)`` as defining a random
 variable (intercepted and collected under a model context, more on that
-below), and x.dist() as the associated density/mass function
+below), and ``x.dist()`` as the associated density/mass function
 (distribution in the mathematical sense).
 It is not perfect, and now
 after a few years learning Bayesian statistics I also realized these
 subtleties (i.e., the distinction between *random variable* and